Riley Grisar: 5 Fast Facts You Need to Know

-The leader of the University of Nevada Las Vegas chapter of Turning Point USA Riley Grisar and a young white woman, named on social media but whose identity Heavy has not yet confirmed, are seen in a Snapchat video declaring “white power” and spewing racial epithets and threats.
+Riley Grisar, the former leader of the University of Nevada Las Vegas chapter of Turning Point USA, and a woman named Lily Saxton were recorded shouting “white power” as well as spewing other racial epithets and threats.
+The undated video was recorded on Snapchat.

 TPUSA, which is a tax-exempt non-profit, represents itself as “the most organized, active, and powerful conservative grassroots activist network on college campuses across the country.”
 Though according to federal documents, it’s listed as a non-partisan group.

-Up until the Snapchat video went viral, Grisar had been the leader of the UNLV group.

 In the seconds-long video, Grisar is seen giving the white power sign – the appropriated universal sign to the word “okay,” now used as a symbol of white supremacy in that it shows the letters ‘w” and “p” for white power.
-But his companion, and an off-camera person, are heard using racist language and expletives.
+Saxton, and another person who is off camera can be heard using racist language and expletives.

 The white power hand gesture, originally a 4chan hoax, is now widely seen displayed.
 Australian white supremacist Brenton Tarrant flashed it in court after his arrest for allegedly murdering 50 Muslims in a mosque mass murder Christchurch, New Zealand.